Qz07/predicting-state-electricity-consumption/README.md

 4. `POPULATION` is categorized and One Hot Encoded
 5. `POPULATION` the orginal value is standardized

-With the best hyperparamers found from above our model in the pipeline takes in the parameters of criterion = absolute_error, max_features = 25, and n_estimators = 100.
+With the best hyperparamers found from above our model, random forest regressor, in the pipeline takes in the parameters of criterion = absolute_error, max_features = 25, and n_estimators = 100.

 This model is then fitted on the given input dataframes.